What is Matariki?

 - 1 min read

-First recognised as an official public holiday in 2022, Matariki will be observed this year on Friday, 20th June 2025.
+First recognised as an official public holiday in 2022, Matariki will be observed in 2025 on Friday, 20th June.
 This marks the fourth time it is celebrated as a public holiday across Aotearoa, New Zealand.

 Matariki is the Māori name for the star cluster also known as the Pleiades.
-Its rising signals the beginning of the Māori New Year.
-While it is celebrated by iwi across the country, the timing can vary through winter, as Matariki is not visible everywhere — especially in regions west of mountain ranges.
+The Pleiades' cluster rising signals the beginning of the Māori New Year.
+While it is celebrated by iwi across the country, the timing can vary through winter, as the Matariki stars are not visible everywhere — especially in regions west of mountain ranges.

 More than a celebration, Matariki is a time to pause, reflect, and cherish the richness of life.
 It invites us to give thanks, remember loved ones past and present, celebrate what we have, and look ahead with hope.